aaditya-pdgupta/Logism_project/README.md

 # NOT Using NAND

 NOT gate is a single input and single output gatewhose output is high if input in low and vice versa.
+Mathematically, the operation for it is represented as

+$$\bar{A} = Y$$